zowe/docs-site/docs/user-guide/installandconfig.md

 # Installing Zowe

-Zowe consists of four main components: the Zowe Application Framework (zLUX), z/OS Services, API Mediation Layer, and Zowe CLI.
-You install the Zowe Application Framework, z/OS Services, and API Mediation Layer on z/OS and install Zowe CLI on your computer.
+You install the Zowe runtime on z/OS and install Zowe CLI on your computer.
 The installations on z/OS and on a computer are independent processes.

+When you install Zowe on z/OS, there are two parts.
+The first part is to install the Zowe Application Framework, the API Mediation Layer, and a number of micro services that provide capability to both.
+The second part is to install the Zowe Cross Memory Server.
+This is an authorized server application that provides privileged services to Zowe in a secure manner.

+The Zowe CLI is not installed on z/OS and runs on a personal computer.

 ![Zowe installation overview](../images/common/zowe-install-location.png)

 ## Installation roadmap